dieguelin/Python-DC-Motor-Control-Library-for-Raspberry-Pi/README.md

 # Python-DC-Motor-Control-Library-for-Raspberry-Pi

-Welcome to the DC Motor Control Library designed for the Raspberry Pi 4 utilizing Python.
-This library provides robust functionality for controlling DC motor position (i.e. angle) using Pulse Width Modulation (PWM), and is tailored for use with drivers such as the L298N motor driver.
-To successfully use this library, you'll need to understand the basics about DC brushed DC motors, motor encoders (incremental ones in this case), basics about using a raspberry pi, control systems, and a basic notion of embedded systems and micro-controller programming.
+Welcome to the DC Motor Control Library designed for the Raspberry Pi 4 with Python.
+This library provides robust functionality for controlling DC motor position (i.e. angle) using PID control.
+To successfully use and understand this library, you'll need to understand the basics about brushed DC motors, incremental motor encoders, basics about using a Raspberry Pi and micro-controller programming, and control systems especially PID control.

 # Introductory Concepts

-PID Control: The library incorporates PID (Proportional-Integral-Derivative) control techniques to optimize motor performance.
+PID Control: The library incorporates PID (Proportional-Integral-Derivative) for conrolling position.
 PID controllers use feedback from encoders to adjust motor commands dynamically, ensuring stable and accurate motor control, particularly under varying load conditions.
+These parameters can be optimized for specific motor loads (e.g. connecting motor to wheel subject to heavy load).

 Pulse Width Modulation (PWM): PWM is an effective way to control motor speed and direction by varying the width of the pulses, enabling precise adjustments in motor operations.
+PWM varies the intensity of the voltage to the motor.

 Interrupts: Handling real-time events accurately is crucial in motor control.
-This library uses interrupts to promptly manage tasks like speed monitoring and direction changes, enhancing overall system responsiveness.
+This library uses interrupts from the encoder to read current motor position in relation to the desired position.
+This is used as input for the controller.

 DC Motor with Encoder: Encoders provide necessary feedback for accurate control over motor position and speed, which is indispensable for closed-loop control systems.

 For more information about controlling DC brushed motors with encoders, refer to the following source: https://curiores.com/positioncontrol

 # Features